-COVID-19 has drastically affected our lives.
-During this time, people need a loving and supportive church community and the assurance of faith more than ever.
-Onalaska UMC continues to shine the light and hope and love of Christ into the world.
-We are worshiping together online, serving our people, and engaging in community outreach and mission.
+Onalaska UMC continues to shine the light and hope and love of Christ into the world through the COVID-19 pandemic.
+We are worshiping together, serving our people, and engaging in community outreach and mission in the safest ways possible.
 We are now offering limited in-person live worship.
-Watch the video below or read on to see how it works.
+Read on to see how it works.

 Our COVID-19 Team is responsible for planning our response: Dr. Mark Beahm (COVID-19 Team chair, email@example.com), Megan Barbian (RN, Lay Leader), Rev. Park Hunter (pastor, firstname.lastname@example.org), Wes Panzer (Church Council chair), Becky Barnes (Stephen Ministry), Jeff Moorhouse (Trustees chair), Jessica Gobel (Children’s Ministries), Paul Bratsch (Discipleship Ministries), Jerry Arndt (at large), Sandy Koster (at large).

-- Business operations conducted by staff in the building, with the option of working from home whenever possible.
+- Business operations conducted by staff in the building, with the option of working from home.

 - Limit indoors gatherings to 75% of room capacity.